BABrandes/Observables/docs/bidirectional_binding_and_validation.md

 ### **What Makes Our Binding Truly Bidirectional?**

 Unlike traditional reactive libraries that implement one-way data flow, Observables provides **genuine bidirectional binding** through a centralized storage system.
-When observables are bound together, they share the **same underlying storage (HookNexus)**, ensuring that changes propagate in both directions automatically.
+When observables are bound together, they share the **same underlying storage (Nexus)**, ensuring that changes propagate in both directions automatically.

 ```python
 from observables import ObservableSingleValue